UN chief says global warming goal on 'life support' - NewsBreak

 UN chief says global warming goal on 'life support'

-United Nations Secretary-General Antonio Guterres says the goal of limiting global warming to 1.5 degrees Celsius (2.7 F) is “on life support” as U.N. climate talks enter their final days, but he added that “until the last moment, hope should be maintained.”
+GLASGOW, Scotland — (AP) — United Nations Secretary-General Antonio Guterres on Thursday warned that a key temperature goal in climate talks is “on life support” but he still hopes that world governments will step up their pledges to slash emissions of greenhouse gases.

-In an exclusive interview Thursday with The Associated Press, Guterres said the negotiations set to end Friday in Glasgow, Scotland , will “very probably” not yield the carbon-cutting pledges he has said are needed to keep the planet from warming beyond the 1.5-degree threshold.
+In an exclusive interview with The Associated Press, Guterres said the negotiations set to end Friday in Glasgow, Scotland, will “very probably” not yield the carbon-cutting pledges he has said are needed to keep the planet from warming beyond the 1.5-degree threshold.

+Still, the U.N. chief wouldn’t say at what point he thinks that goal would have to be abandoned.

+“When you are on the verge of the abyss,” it’s not important to think too far into the future, he said.
+“What’s important to discuss is what will be your first step.
+Because if your first step is the wrong step, you will not have the chance to ... make a second or third one.”

 So far, the talks have not come close to achieving any of the U.N.'s three announced priorities for the annual conference, called COP26.
 One is cutting carbon emissions by about half by 2030 to reach the goal Guterres alluded to.

-The other two are getting rich countries to fulfill a 12-year-old pledge of providing $100 billion a year in financial climate aid to poor nations and ensuring that half of that amount goes to helping developing nations adapt to the worst effects of climate change.
+The other two are getting rich countries to fulfill a 12-year-old pledge of providing $100 billion a year in financial climate aid to poor nations and ensuring that half of that amount goes to helping them adapt to the worst effects of climate change.

 Guterres said the Glasgow talks “are in a crucial moment” and need to accomplish more than securing a weak deal that participating nations agree to support.